-Post-secondary education contributes significantly to the talent and workforce development of a community.
-While the structure of K-12 education is relatively similar from one community to the next, higher education can take many forms.
+Post-secondary education contributes significantly to a community's talent and workforce development.
+While the structure of K-12 education is relatively similar from one community to the next, higher education can take on many forms.
 From community colleges and traditional universities to trade schools, higher education offers a variety of educational programs and content to meet the community's needs.
 Higher education can also attract students and faculty from abroad.
 Similar to K-12 institutions, higher education has many opportunities to leverage internet-enabled technologies to facilitate a more robust learning environment.

 These data show the connectivity and use of technology among higher education institutions in the community, compared to those in other communities participating in Connected Nation's Connected program.
-This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Orange County represent survey responses collected from February through March 2022.
-During this time, one Orange County higher education institution responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
+Data from Maverick County represent survey responses collected between February and June 2022.
+During this time, three Maverick County higher education institutions responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and May 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.